-(Membership No. 437723)

-Place of Signature: Indore
+(Membership No. 437723) Place of Signature: Indore

-Date: 20/04/2023
+Date: 29/04/2024

-UDIN: 23437723BGXXKR1948
+UDIN: 24437723BKDFFL4386

-ANNEXURE "A" REFERRED TO IN PARAGRAPH 1 UNDER THE HEADING OF "REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS" OF OUR REPORT OF EVEN DATE TO THE MEMBERS OF GLOFIX ADVISORY SERVICES PRIVATE LIMITED ON THE ACCOUNTS FOR THE YEAR ENDED 31ST MARCH 2023
+ANNEXURE "A" REFERRED TO IN PARAGRAPH 1 UNDER THE HEADING OF "REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS" OF OUR REPORT OF EVEN DATE TO THE MEMBERS OF GLOFIX ADVISORY SERVICES PRIVATE LIMITED ON THE ACCOUNTS FOR THE YEAR ENDED 31ST MARCH 2024 a) The Company has maintained proper records using the accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all transactions recorded in the software to show full particulars, including quantitative details and situation of its fixed assets and it is verified that company does not have any fixed asset as of this reporting period.

-- 1. a) The Company has maintained proper records to show full particulars, including quantitative details and situation of its fixed assets. - b) The fixed assets of the Company are physically verified by the management at regular intervals.
-During the year, as informed to us, no discrepancies have been noticed on such verification. - c) The title deeds of immovable properties are held in the name of the company. - 2.
+- b) The fixed assets of the Company are physically verified by the management at regular intervals.
+During the year, as informed to us, no discrepancies have been noticed on such verification. - c) The title deeds of immovable properties are held in the name of the company. - 3.
 The Company is engaged in the business of climate change & Sustainability advisory and carbon offsetting.
 The company does not have any inventory.
 Accordingly, provision under clause 3(ii) of the order are not applicable of the company. - 3.
 The company had not granted unsecured loans to Companies, firms and parties covered in the register prescribed to be maintained under section 189 of the Companies Act, 2013. - 4.
-The provisions of section 185 of Companies Act, 2013 is not applicable on the Company pursuant to exemption provided through GSR 463(E) dated 05.06.2015.
-Further, the company has complied with the provisions of section 186. - 5.
+The company has complied with the provisions of section 185 & 186 of the Act. - 5.
 In our opinion and according to the information and explanations given to us, the Company has not accepted any deposit from the public. - 6.
 We are informed that maintenance of cost records has not been prescribed by the Central Government under section 148 of The Companies Act, 2013, in respect of the activities carried on by the Company. - 7. a) As per the records of the Company, the company is generally regular in depositing the statutory dues including provident fund, employees' state insurance, income tax, goods and service tax sales tax, cess and any other material statutory dues applicable to it with the appropriate authorities.
 According to the information and explanations given to us, no undisputed amount in respect of income tax, goods and service tax, applicable to it, is outstanding as at the last day of the financial year concerned for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us and on the basis of examination of records of the Company there is no provident fund, goods and service tax, income tax, cess which have not been deposited on account of dispute.